Operation Downfall: Air threat

-The Japanese planned to commit the majority of their air forces to action within 10 days after the Allied fleet's arrival off Kyūshū.
-They hoped that at least 15 to 20% (or even up to a half) of the US transport ships would be destroyed before disembarkation.
+The Japanese planned to commit the majority of their air forces to action within 10 days of the Allied fleet's arrival off Kyūshū.
+They hoped that at least 15 to 20% (or even up to a half) of US transport ships would be destroyed before disembarkation.
 The United States Strategic Bombing Survey subsequently estimated that if the Japanese managed 5,000 kamikaze sorties, they could have sunk around 90 ships and damaged another 900, roughly triple the Navy's losses at Okinawa.

 Allied counter-kamikaze preparations were known as the Big Blue Blanket.
-This involved adding more fighter squadrons to the carriers in place of torpedo and dive bombers, and converting B-17s into airborne radar pickets in a manner similar to present-day AWACS.
-Nimitz planned a pre-invasion feint, sending a fleet to the invasion beaches a couple of weeks before the real invasion, to lure out the Japanese on their one-way flights, who would then find ships bristling with anti-aircraft guns instead of the valuable, vulnerable transports.
+This involved adding more fighter squadrons to carriers in place of torpedo and dive bombers, and converting B-17s into airborne radar pickets in a manner similar to present-day AWACS.
+Nimitz planned a pre-invasion feint, sending a fleet to the invasion beaches a couple of weeks before the real invasion, to lure Japanese into making one-way flights, who would then find ships bristling with anti-aircraft guns instead of the valuable, vulnerable transports.

 The main defense against Japanese air attacks would have come from the massive fighter forces being assembled in the Ryukyu Islands.
 The US Army Fifth and Seventh Air Forces and US Marine air units had moved into the islands immediately after the invasion, and air strength had been increasing in preparation for the all-out assault on Japan.
 In preparation for the invasion, an air campaign against Japanese airfields and transportation arteries had commenced before the Japanese surrender.